 Penn’s Eta Nu chapter of Pi Kappa Phi had its charter revoked over the summer, fraternity members and chapter emails confirmed last week.

 The group — now christened “Phi” — will operate without supervision by the Office of Fraternity and Sorority Life, making it the seventh currently active off-campus Greek group.
-Most recently,
+Most recently, the sorority Alpha Chi Omega voted to move off-campus in April.

 Phi will still recruit students normally during the spring rush process and will continue holding philanthropic and social events.
 Because their chapter house at 4042 Walnut St. was not owned by the national chapter or the University, the chapter members could continue renting it from Campus Apartments.